SKAshwin/VaccineUptake/data/README.md

 ## Data and Sources

+If you want to manually compile the data from its original sources, refer to this section.
 Store all raw files in a folder `/raw` within this folder, with the same names.
 All links below (except for the BLS link, which could not easily be archived) are webarchive links and so should be permanently accessible.

 * Unemployment rates by county. `raw/laucmtycur14.xlsx` contains unemployment rates by county, fetched from https://www.bls.gov/lau/#tables